Brilliant vs. IXL: Which is better for kids learning math?

 Can parents use Brilliant too?

 Yes.
 Brilliant is built for curious learners of all ages.
-Many parents use it alongside their children, which makes it a uniquely useful family learning tool.
+Many parents use it alongside their children — the Family Plan is designed for exactly that.

 Final verdict